p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

     such a way that the resulting IDs must be globally unique in the scope of the P4Info message.

+These ids are not required to be globally unique for a single P4Info message, because they are allowed to be the same as the ids described in the next section.
+If we call the scope that contains the ids listed in this section the P4Info top level scope, then all of these ids must be unique within that scope.

-So all of these id values must be globally unique for a single P4Info message, i.e. for a single compiled P4 program.
-All of the values are selected during compilation of the P4 program, either by the P4 compiler, or by the P4 developer using an `@id` annotation on the P4 object.
+All of these id values in this section and the next are selected during compilation of the P4 program, either by the P4 compiler, or by the P4 developer using an `@id` annotation on the P4 object.

 They are listed in alphabetical order by message name, except for `DirectCounter` and `DirectMeter`, which are grouped together with